hurben/RA_ACPA_multiomics/README.md

 1. Infer a correlation network from condition-specific datasets.
 2. Define "edges" by BH-adjusted P < 0.05 and |rho| > 4.
 3. Identify inverted network edges.
-*Note: PBS scripts have been run in a cluster with a different directory structure; adjustments may be necessary.
+**Note**: PBS scripts have been run in a cluster with a different directory structure; adjustments may be necessary.

 ## Machine Learning